Blown Away on the Bayou

 Teka Briscoe

-Gospel Choir Leader
+Voice & Gospel Choir Leader

 Corey Ledet

-Piano and Diatonic Accordians
+Piano & Diatonic Accordians (Sat)

 Jerry Devilier